 I enjoy showing my silly-love to my children.
 Not just an embarrassment tactic, it comes from within as the joy I feel around them translates into behaviors that make them squirm and smile.
 When I feel the love, I give the love.
 I’m sure they wish I wouldn’t give the love in this way, but this is the card they were dealt and they must learn to deal with it.

 We hear all the time that God is love.
 He gives the love via his Creation, vast mountain ranges and beautiful oceans and the remarkable living things that make up the Earth, as well as his Word, which pierces our souls exactly how and when we need it.
 He gives the love via the Holy Spirit, who whispers in our ears as we struggle to make a big decision and fills our hearts with peace as we make the right choice.
 And he gives the love via Jesus’ sacrifice and his comforting example of how to live in this confusing world.
-One may argue that God does not give the love in silly ways like I do, but I ask you to check out these pictures and tell me that God isn’t silly:
+One may argue that God does not give the love in silly ways like I do, but I dare you to do a quick internet images search for "silly animals" and tell me that God isn’t silly.

 And those are just pictures of animals.